ibexa/documentation-developer/docs/api/rest_api_authentication.md

 Basic authentication requires the username and password to be sent *(username:password)*, based 64 encoded, with each request.
 For details, see [RFC 2617](http://tools.ietf.org/html/rfc2617).

 Most HTTP client libraries as well as REST libraries support this method.
+[Creating content with binary attachments](rest_api_usage.md#creating-content-with-binary-attachments) has an example using Basic authentication with [cURL](https://www.php.net/manual/en/book.curl.php) and its `CURLOPT_USERPWD`.

 **Raw HTTP request with basic authentication**